Prebiotics

 Prebiotics are non-digestible fibers that serve as food for beneficial bacteria in the gut.
 They help promote the growth and activity of these good bacteria, which in turn can have numerous health benefits for the host.

-When prebiotics are consumed, they pass through the upper gastrointestinal tract undigested and reach the colon where they are fermented by the gut microbiota.
-This fermentation process produces short-chain fatty acids (SCFAs) such as butyrate, acetate, and propionate, which have anti-inflammatory and metabolic benefits.
+When prebiotics are consumed, they pass through the digestive tract without being broken down by enzymes.
+Once they reach the colon, they are fermented by the gut microbiota, leading to the production of short-chain fatty acids (SCFAs) such as butyrate, acetate, and propionate.

 Supplements for Gut microbiome